george-swift/newsweek-bs5/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to newsweek website for its images.
-- Inspiration
-- etc

-## 📝 License

-This project is [MIT](lic.url) licensed.